Where do students go on the First Day of School and every other morning?

 Kindergarten students will line up in the front playground area, while students in portable classrooms will line up right outside those doors.

 The only exception to this will be if precipitation or temperature presents a need to bring the students directly inside to their classrooms, orange flags will be posted along the exterior of the building to indicate that students should come in.

 When do we find out who our teacher is for the upcoming year?

 Teacher assignments will be posted on your student's online Skyward account about a week before school starts.

 Can I request a specific teacher?

-No, but you can fill out a "Learning Environment" form if you wish for the office to consider any special circumstances or needs when placing your child in next year's class.
+No, but you can fill out a "Parent Input Form" form if you wish for the office to consider any special circumstances or needs when placing your child in next year's class.
 We want to be as intentional as possible with our placements to enabling the school to proactively provide their child with the most advantageous placement while proactively preventing possible problems.
 You can put such things as "My child has autism and thrives in highly structured environments..." or "My child is strong at math, but has struggled through the years with reading..."
 Any information that would help us select the best placement for next year will be appreciated.
 These forms should be filled out and turned into the office between March and April of each year, prior to the initial track assignments.

 How does busing work?